Armenia in the Eurovision Song Contest 2007: Competing entries

 AMPTV announced a submission period with a deadline of 31 November 2006.
 Artists were required to be of Armenian citizenship, while songwriters worldwide were able to submit songs.
 From all entries received at the closing of the deadline, twenty entries proceeded to the national final which were announced on 15 February 2007.

 Shows

-Semi-final 1

-The first semi-final took place on 23 February 2007.
-Ten entries competed and three qualified to the final.
-A professional jury first selected two songs to advance, with an additional qualifier selected from the remaining eight entries by a public vote: "Colour of My Tears" performed by Arina Hovhannisyan.

-Semi-final 2
+Semi-finals

-The second semi-final took place on 24 February 2007.
-Ten entries competed and three qualified to the final.
-A professional jury first selected two songs to advance, with an additional qualifier selected from the remaining eight entries by a public vote.
-A further entry was also announced during the show to have also qualified to the final as the wildcard.
+The two semi-finals took place on 23 and 24 February 2007.
+In each semi-final ten entries competed and three qualified to the final.
+A professional jury first selected two songs to advance.
+The remaining eight entries then faced a public televote which determined an additional qualifier.
+Following the second semi-final, "Colour of My Tears" performed by Arina Hovhannisyan was announced to have received a jury wildcard and also qualified to the final.

 Final

 The final took place on 25 February 2007.
 The seven entries that qualified from the preceding two semi-finals competed and the winner, "Anytime You Need" performed by Hayko, was selected by a professional jury.
-A public vote also took place during the show with "Anytime You Need" performed by Hayko also receiving the most votes.
+A public televote also took place during the show with Hayko also receiving the most votes (5,170 votes).